hpe-storage/python-hpedockerplugin/docs/FileServiceDesign.md

 ### Objectives
 1. Provide a way to present a file share (via NFS/CIFS -- which are currently supported on File Persona of HPE 3PAR) to containerized applications
+  - To support share replication, we have model VFS as a docker volume object
+  - To support snapshot/quota we have to model FileStore to a docker volume object.
+We are currently moving to this model, since it will give an ideal balance between granurality on number of the share(s) vs. Capabilities which we need to support.

+2. Creation of FPG and VFS to be transparent to the user.
+FPG (File Provisioning Group) requires CPG as input which will be supplied via the config file `/etc/hpedockerplugin/hpe_file.conf`.
+Creation of VFS requires virtual IP Address/subnet mask.
+And each VFS can have multiple IP's associated with it, and this pool of ip addresses will be supplied via the config file.

-2. Provide a way to update the whitelisted IP's as part of ACL definition of File Store/Share.
+3. Provide a way to update the whitelisted IP's as part of ACL definition of File Store/Share.
 (implicitly when a mount happens on a docker host)
-3. A share to be allowed to mount on multiple containers on one or more hosts
+4. A share to be allowed to mount on multiple containers on one or more hosts.
+This is to support `accessModes: ReadWriteMany` option of kubernetes PVC

-4. Document the Limitations.
+5. Document the Limitations.

 ### Mapping of a Docker Volume to a file persona object
 - Due to some constraints on setting up of Quota/ACL (Access Control List) only applicable to File Store, and due